Javi Salero

-Francisco Javier Lloret Martínez, commonly known as Javi Salero (born 27 February 1987), is a Spanish footballer who plays for Atzeneta UE as a winger.
+Francisco Javier Lloret Martínez, commonly known as Javi Salero (born 27 February 1987), is a Spanish footballer who plays for Jove Español as a winger.

 Club career

 Born in Altea, Province of Alicante, Salero finished his graduation with Alicante CF, and made his senior debuts with the reserves in the 2007–08 season.
 On 6 June 2009, he made his professional debut with the Valencian team, starting in a 1–2 home loss against Hércules CF in the Segunda División; already a full first-team member in the 2010–11 campaign he scored four Segunda División B goals in 32 games, but the club suffered its second relegation in just three years.

 Salero played in the third level in the following years, representing Ontinyent CF, Huracán Valencia CF, Lucena CF and UB Conquense.